Thytu/SMIT/README.md

 ### Distribution
 - [ ] Write a DVC pipe to easily reproduce results
 - [ ] Write a proper README
+- [ ] Write a "How to use the model" doc with everything required for inference (i.e using feature_extractor)
 - [ ] Upload model to Hugging-Face
 - [ ] Create a Hugging-Face Space for the model
 - [ ] Record a Video reproducing the projects